ChristianMenzinger/new-dialog-issue/README.md

 sfdx force:apex:execute -f scripts/apex/create_data.apex &&
 sfdx force:org:open -p "lightning/o/Master__c/list?filterName=All"`

-Open "Master 1", find the related list, click on the arrow button next to "Details (1), click "New".
+Open "Master 1", find the related list, click on the arrow button next to "Details (1)", click "New".
 ![](assets/new.png)

-Open "Details 1" from the same to validate that the page renders correctly.
+Also open "Details 1" to validate that the page renders correctly.

 # Explanation